 Winzenberg T, Shaw K, Fryer J, Jones G. Calcium supplements in healthy children do not affect weight gain, height, or body composition.
 Obesity (Silver Spring).
 2007 Jul; 15(7): 1,789-1,798.

 PubMed ID: 17636098

-To use body composition and anthropometric data from randomized controlled trial (RCTs) of calcium supplementation in healthy children to determine whether calcium supplementation in healthy children affects weight or body composition.
+To use body composition and anthropometric data from randomized controlled trials (RCTs) of calcium supplementation in healthy children to determine whether calcium supplementation in healthy children affects weight or body composition.

-- RCT of calcium supplementation (including by food) compared with placebo
+- RCTs of calcium supplementation (including by food) compared with placebo

 - A treatment period of at least three months

 - Participants were children (age less than 18 years) without coexistent medical conditions or treatments affecting bone metabolism

 - Outcome measures included at least weight, but could also include body composition measures.